Musicals101.com

 Actress, singer

 b.
 March 23, 1891 (Ogden, Utah) - d.
 Aug.
-28, 1988 (NYC)
+28, 1988 (New York, NY)

 Deslys, Gaby

 (b.
-Marie-Elise Gabrielle Caire)
+Hadiwga Nawrati or Marie-Elise Gabrielle Caire?)

 Performer

 b.
 Nov.
-4, 1881 (Marseille) - d.
+4, 1881 (Horni Mostenice, Czech or Marseilles, France?) - d.
 Feb.
 11, 1920 (Paris)

-Despite limited talents and looks, this beguiling comedienne parlayed a newsworthy romance with the King of Portugal into stage stardom in the early 1900s.
-She became the toast of Paris, and starred in the loosely constructed Vera Violetta (1911), a London variety show that masqueraded as a book musical.
+Despite limited talents, this beguiling and attractive comedienne (who always denied a Czech birth and insisted she was born in Marseilles) parlayed a scandalous romance with King Manuel II of Portugal into international stage stardom in the early 1900s.
+She became the toast of Paris music halls before starring in the London production Vera Violetta (1911), a loosely constructed variety show that masqueraded as a book musical.
 Deslys's showstopper was "The Gaby Glide," which she repeated in a heavily revised Broadway production that co-starred newcomer Al Jolson.
-In 1913, Deslys and Jolson again co-starred in The Honeymoon Express.
+Deslys and Jolson again co-starred in The Honeymoon Express (1913).
 Deslys appeared in Irving Berlin's hit revue Stop!
 Look!
-Listen (1915), the London production Suzette (1917), and several silent films.
-Weakened by years of overwork, she died of a flu-like ailment at age 37.
+Listen (1915), where she introduced "Everything in America is Ragtime" and uttered the immortal claim, "I can't sing, I can't dance, but I can do IT!"

 Donnelly, Dorothy Agnes